Candlesticker

 Definition

-This pattern occurs at the bottom of a trend or during a downtrend and it is called a Hammer since it is hammering out of a bottom.
-It is a single candlestick pattern that has a long lower shadow and a small body at or very near the top of its daily trading range.
+This pattern occurs at the bottom of a trend or during a downtrend and is called a Hammer, as it hammers out a bottom.
+It is a single candlestick pattern characterized by a long lower shadow and a small body at or very near the top of its daily trading range.

 Recognition Criteria